 Are there activities for kids?

 There are!
 We have a number of kid-friendly activities scheduled throughout each weekend for children with their parents.
-While the exact activities vary from year to year, past events include a Monster Mash (using pieces of stuffed animals to create new one-of-a-kind beasties), Destroy A City Kaiju Style (kids build a city out of cardboard boxes and then go rampaging through like Godzilla), Sunday morning Easter Egg hunts, and the Children’s Masquerade, where young costumers can show off their outfits as part of the Saturday night Masquerade!
+While the exact activities vary from year to year, past events have included a Monster Mash (using pieces of stuffed animals to create new one-of-a-kind beasties), Destroy A City Kaiju Style (kids build a city out of cardboard boxes and then go rampaging through like Godzilla), Sunday morning Easter Egg hunts, and the Children’s Masquerade, where young costumers can show off their outfits as part of the Saturday night Masquerade!
 “Youth Track” programming always has kid friendly activities, and kids are also welcome in the game area.
 Some activities and departments may allow unsupervised teens, please check with the people in charge of the activity about age guidelines.

 Is there any daycare?